Helping you stay warm and well

 If the insulation in your loft is not 300mm (12 inches) thick you could be losing a large amount of heat through the roof of your property.
 Some energy suppliers offer free insulation to eligible households.

-If you think your loft does need insulating, please contact SHINE London.
+If you think your loft needs insulating, please contact SHINE London.

 Back to top